Day 1 Kampala/Southwestern Uganda

 Depart Kampala at 7am and drive through magnificent countryside and tropical bamboo forest on our way to Kisoro (approx 9 hours).
-We will make some stops along the way; at the Equator for photographs and for lunch in Mbarara, before an afternoon arrival into Kisoro.
+We will make some stops along the way; at the Equator for photographs and for lunch in Mbarara, before an evening arrival into Kisoro.
 We strongly recommend arriving a day prior as this trip does not include a night in Kampala.